 The seven Do’s and Don’ts of divorce and children

 The following advice is designed to reduce any harm to your children.
-It will also put you
+It will also put you in a

-you be unable to resolve your differences.
+unable to resolve your differences.

 You should also keep a parenting journal.
 You should be aware that this may be